yskito/google-colaboratory/README.md

-### google-colaboratory
+### What is this repository?
----
+This repository has codes and files by google colaboratory.
 Almost all files are copied from google drive.
-A Basic language is R.
+A basic language is R.

-2020/07/21/23:45
+### Update
-Now, I've just changed the local environment.
+2020/10/06/23:45